Thomas Wulfrank

 From 2002 to 2005, acoustician at Arup Acoustics, London, United Kingdom

-Opening 2008 The Royal Observatory, Greenwich, London, United Kingdom • Allies and Morrison.
+2008 The Royal Observatory, Greenwich, London, United Kingdom • Allies and Morrison.

-Opening 2008 Oslo Opera House, Norway • Snøhetta.
+2008 Oslo Opera House, Norway • Snøhetta.

-Opening 2007 Alsion Concert Hall, Sønderborg, Denmark • 3x Nielsen.
+2007 Alsion Concert Hall, Sønderborg, Denmark • 3x Nielsen.

 2004 Wigmore Hall, London, United Kingdom • Renton Howard Wood Levin Architects.